afearbm/new-relic-plugins/configuration-variants/readme.md

 As a supplement to the README files specific to each Blue Medora New Relic Plugin, which help get a user up-and-running with a plugin, this "Knobs and Levers Behavior" README has been created to help guide you in fine-tuning the behavior of your plugin based on your needs/preferences.

-As always, please get in touch with us if...

 ----

 ##Summary of Expected Behavior